 Prior to providing written approval for an outside employment position, the Department may request that an officer provide his or her personal financial records for review/audit in order to determine whether a conflict of interest exists.
 Failure of the employee to provide the requested personal financial records could result in denial of the off-duty work permit.
-If, after approving a request for an outside employment position, the Department becomes concerned that a conflict of interest exists based on a financial reason, the Department may request that the employee provide his or her personal financial records for review/audit.
-If the employee elects not to provide the requested records, his or her off-duty work permit may be revoked pursuant to sections above in this policy.
+If, after approving a request for an outside employment position, the Department becomes concerned that a conflict of interest exists based on a financial records for review/audit.
+If the employee elects not to provide the requested the requested records, his or her off-duty work permit may be revoked pursuant to sections above in this policy.